groupdocs-rewriter-cloud/GroupDocs.Rewriter-Products/english/rewriter/python/_index.md

           ```
       # more_feature_loop
       - title: "Any language, platform and storage service provider"
-        content: "GroupDocs.Rewriter Cloud is a REST API that can easily be integrated with any language or platform, capable to manage HTTP requests and responses.
+        content: "GroupDocs.Rewriter Cloud is a REST based API that can easily be integrated with any language or platform, capable to manage HTTP requests and responses.
 It supports all popular cloud storage services such as Google Cloud, Drive, DropBox and Amazon S3 to interact without any dependencies."

       # more_feature_loop
-      - title: "Rewrite plain text - .NET"
+      - title: "Rewrite plain text - Python"
         content: |